reclaimingmytime/calendar/README.md

 The script has been kept extremely simple by design.

 ## Functionality

-More specifically, the script creates an iframe in the following format:
+More specifically, the script creates an iframe of the following URL:

 `[$baseURL][WEEKNO][$suffixURL]`, e.g. `https://www.example.com/01/calendar.htm`